Haley gets double-double, WVU beats Northern Colorado 69-61 - WHIZ News

 Northern Colorado: The outsized Bears held their own in the paint while relying heavily on the 3-point shot, making 8 of 30 (27%).

-West Virginia: The Mountaineers used a smaller lineup against the Bears and still outrebounded them 42-24.
-Culver didn’t play until the second half.
-West Virginia shot 57% (16 of 28) from the floor in the first half but lost its shooting touch after the break (10-28).
+West Virginia: The Mountaineers shot 57% (16 of 28) from the floor in the first half but lost its shooting touch after the break (10 of 28).
+West Virginia used a smaller lineup against the Bears and still outrebounded them 42-24.

 UP NEXT